bab2min/EigenRand/README.md

 * 5~10 times faster than non-vectorized functions
 * Header-only (like Eigen)
 * Can be easily integrated with Eigen's expressions
-* Currently supports only x86, x86-64(up to AVX2), and ARM64 NEON (experimental) architecture.
+* Currently supports only x86, x86-64(up to AVX2), and ARM64 NEON architecture.

 ## Requirement